What is robotic-assisted myomectomy?

 How do I get ready for a robotic-assisted myomectomy?

-Talk with your healthcare provider how to prepare for your surgery.
+Talk with your healthcare provider about how to prepare for your surgery.

 Tell your provider about all the medicines you take.
 This includes over-the-counter medicines such as aspirin and all prescription medicines.
 It also includes herbs, vitamins, and other supplements.
 You may need to stop taking some medicines before the surgery, such as blood thinners.